-HAVE YOU ever drunk the water from a coconut freshly hacked open by a machete, as shown in the video above from Sri Lanka?
+HAVE YOU ever drunk the water from a coconut freshly hacked open by a machete, as shown in the video below from Sri Lanka?
 It’s so pure.
 And tasty.
 In our Western culture, finding coconut products in the grocery store is not uncommon.
 We have shredded coconut, coconut flakes, coconut manna, coconut milk, coconut oil, and coconut water.

 I have coconut tied into my Filipino heritage, although it’s largely unknown to me.
 I do have memories — from when I visited the Philippines in ’85 — of sitting on a wooden board with an arced and spiky piece of metal sticking out, and using it to shred coconut flesh.
 I’d cup the open half of a shell in my little 9-year-old hands, flesh facing toward me, and scrape it over the spikes in a downward motion (you can see this at 1:41 in the video).